Clinical Fellows 2026

 Applications can be submitted by all those who

-• are currently employed as senior physicians at the Charité (including all its organizational units with partial legal capacity, such as the Berlin Institute of Health at Charité or the German Heart Center of Charité),
+- are currently employed at the Charité (including the Berlin Institute of Health at Charité and the German Heart Center of Charité) as senior physicians (German: "Oberarzt/Oberärztin" position) or board-certified specialists (German: "Facharzt/Fachärztin" position),

-• currently perform predominantly patient care duties and are not already performing research and teaching duties to a significant extent through leaves of absence already agreed with Charité or through other external funding.
+- currently perform predominantly patient care duties and are not already performing research and teaching duties to a significant extent through leave arrangements already agreed with Charité or through other external funding, and

-The respective head of the clinic in which the applicant works as a physician must support the application and give a binding commitment that, in the event of funding, the leave of absence will be granted in the manner applied for.
+The respective head of the clinic in which the applicant works as a physician must in all cases support the application and give a binding commitment that, in the event of funding, the leave of absence will be granted in the manner applied for.

 Proposal and assessment criteria